Use cdc_ether driver based dongles for WAN connection

 option proto 'dhcp'

-Compared to PPP or QMI protocols there are no settings provided from OpenWRT for the dongle.
-All settings are made in the dongle itself.
+Compared to PPP or QMI protocols there are no settings provided from OpenWrt for the modem.
+All the configuration changes are made on the modem itself, typically by using AT commands.

 If the request is blocked, it may be that your firewall does not allow it.
 In this case you can define a rule like the following: